Incident Broadcast Protocol

 severity ≠ CRITICAL | No-op.
 LOW/MEDIUM incidents are dispatch board only (Hasura subscription). |

-severity = CRITICAL | Proceed: run passenger targeting query (§2), forward { incident, passengers } to n8n webhook POST /webhook/incident-broadcast.
+severity = CRITICAL | Proceed: run passenger targeting query (§2), forward { incident, passengers } to the Communications broadcast workflow.
 All types (DELAY, BREAKDOWN, PASSENGER_ISSUE) route uniformly. |

 Input: IncidentCreatedPayload (see event-contracts-operations.md §IncidentCreated).